isabella232/advertising-cloud.en/help/integrations/analytics/macros-google-campaign-manager.md

 ---
-title: Analytics for Advertising Cloud Macros for Google Campaign Manager 360 Ad Tags
+title: Append [!DNL Analytics for Advertising Cloud] Macros to [!DNL Google Campaign Manager 360] Ad Tags
-description: Learn about Analytics for Advertising Cloud macros for Google Campaign Manager 360 ad tags
+description: Learn why and how to add [!DNL Analytics for Advertising Cloud] macros to your [!DNL Google Campaign Manager 360] ad tags
 feature: Integration with Adobe Analytics
 ---
-# Analytics for Advertising Cloud Macros for Google Campaign Manager 360 Ad Tags<!-- wording? correct terms? -->
+# Append [!DNL Analytics for Advertising Cloud] Macros to [!DNL Google Campaign Manager 360] Ad Tags

 *Advertisers with an Advertising Cloud-Adobe Analytics Integration Only*

 *Applicable to Advertising Cloud DSP only*

-If you use ad tags from Google Campaign Manager 360 for your Advertising Cloud DSP ads, you can append Analytics for Advertising Cloud parameters to your landing page URLs using the [`%p` macro](https://support.google.com/campaignmanager/table/6096962).
+If you use ad tags from [!DNL Google Campaign Manager 360] for your Advertising Cloud DSP ads, append Analytics for Advertising Cloud parameters to your landing page URLs using the [`%p` macro](https://support.google.com/campaignmanager/table/6096962).
 The parameters allow Advertising Cloud to send click data for the ads to Adobe Analytics.

+Use macros for [!DNL Campaign Manager 360] display and video ads for the following types of [!DNL Analytics for Advertising Cloud] implementations:

+* **Advertisers with the [!DNL Adobe] [!DNL Analytics for Advertising Cloud] JavaScript code implemented on their websites**: You should see some click-through data in Adobe Analytics from ads you buy through Advertising Cloud, without extra macros.
+To capture click-through data in browsers that don't support third-party cookies and therefore isn't captured through the JavaScript code, though, add the macros in the following sections to your [!DNL Campaign Manager 360] ad tags.

+>[!NOTE]
+>
+>The JavaScript code is a solution for click tracking only while cookies are still available.
+Once Advertising Cloud discontinues cookies, implementing the following macros will be necessary.

+* **Advertisers whose websites don't use the [!DNL Analytics for Advertising Cloud] JavaScript code and instead rely on [!DNL Analytics] server-side forwarding for click-through data only** (without any view-through data): The following macros are required to report onsite click activity driven from ads you buy through Advertising Cloud.

-## Append the Macros to Your Google Campaign Manager 360 Ads
+## Append the Macros to Your [!DNL Google Campaign Manager 360] Ads

-Within Google Campaign Manager 360, append to the following parameter to the landing page URL: `%pamo=!;`
+Within [!DNL Google Campaign Manager 360], append to the following parameter to the landing page URL: `%pamo=!;`

 You can specify the landing page URL in several ways.
 Instructions for each option are included in the following subsections.